 - Well drawn characters, which portray growth and development during the course of the story.

 - Writing style which is consistent with and suitable to the age intended

 - Must be written for a youth audience in one of three categories:

 - Grades 9-12

 - Particular attention will be paid to titles which seek to motivate readers to develop their own attitudes and behaviors as well as comprehend their personal duty and responsibility as citizens in a pluralistic society.

 - Illustrations should reflect established qualitative standards identified in the statement below:

 Illustrations should... “heighten and extend the readers' awareness of the world around him.
 They should lead him to an appreciation of beauty.
-The style and content of the illustrations should be...niether coy nor condescending...Storytelling qualities should enlarge upon the story elements that were hinted in the text and should include details that will awaken and strength the imagination of the reader and permit him to interpret the words and pictures in a manner unique to him”
+The style and content of the illustrations should be...neither coy nor condescending...Storytelling qualities should enlarge upon the story elements that were hinted in the text and should include details that will awaken and strengthen the imagination of the reader and permit him to interpret the words and pictures in a manner unique to him”

 --Cianciolo, Illustrations in Children's Books (p.
 24-25)